Impressive 5 Things Japanese Minimalists Can Teach The World

 In Japan, food isn’t a math equation or a bargaining tool (‘if I fast for two days I can binge for five!’).
-They simply eat three full, well-rounded meals a day (carbs and deep fried tempura included), and bugger all in between.
+They simply eat three full, well-rounded meals a day (carbs and deep-fried tempura included), and bugger all in between.
 And you never, ever see anyone eating on the street.

 We, on the other hand, have trained our bodies through constant grazing to interpret the slightest sign of hunger as a dire drop in blood sugar.
 But any dietitian will tell you that if you’re covering your nutrient requirements in main meals, you don’t actually need add-ons.

 Japanese food looks fiddly, but it’s easy to prepare.
-Simply open a sachet of Miso (and FYI, studies show that having soup like miso at the start of a meal means you consume less), drizzle a lump of tofu with soy sauce, add some leftover rice and a can of tuna.
+Simply open a sachet of Miso (and FYI, studies show that having a soup like miso at the start of a meal means you consume less), drizzle a lump of tofu with soy sauce, add some leftover rice and a can of tuna.
 Yum.